 We look forward to seeing where else this Explorer Unit can go – our bets are abroad for their Explorer Belt Award.

-We are also incredibly lucky to have four other Explorer Units in the local Fleet area, running on either Wednesday or Friday evenings depending on the Unit.
+We are also incredibly lucky to have six other Explorer Units in the local Odiham District area, running on either Wednesday, Thursday, or Friday evenings depending on the Unit.

 Scouts from 100th EH are free to choose any Explorer Scout Unit to join, and are in no way beholden to our partnered Unit.

-All of the local Units often work together for larger scale activities and award events such as expeditions.
+All of the local Units often work together for larger scale activities and award events such as Duke of Edinburgh expeditions.

 Please see the District page for more information.

-You can become an Explorer from the age of 13½; however, you may stay in Scouts until the end of the term you are 14 with the agreement of the District Commissioner and ADC Scouts.
+You can become an Explorer from the age of 13½; however, you may stay in Scouts until the end of the term you are 14 with the agreement of the local 14-24 Lead Volunteer.
 We understand that it is often good to move with friends, so please contact your Scout Troop leader or one of the Explorer contacts to discuss your options.

-The Explorer awards (Platinum, Diamond, and Queen’s Scout) are aligned with the Duke of Edinburgh scheme (Bronze, Silver, and Gold), allowing you to get two awards for the same effort.
+The Explorers’ Chief Scout awards (Platinum, Diamond, and Queen’s Scout) are aligned with the Duke of Edinburgh scheme (Bronze, Silver, and Gold), allowing you to get two awards for almost the same effort.

 The Chief Scout’s Diamond and Queen’s Scout awards carry on into Network Scouts (18 to 25), so if you are having a hard time completing there is still support after Explorers.